rawiriblundell/jsonprint/README.md

 for my own amusement, I started writing a few functions.
 And it wound up being a lot easier than I expected to both curate and use.
 And so here we are.

-I also agree with people on both sides of the fence about `jc`:
+I also agree with people on both sides of the fence about `jc`, and many of the same arguments very likely apply here:

 * https://www.reddit.com/r/linux/comments/fd2z8m/jc_v180_released_jsonify_your_cli/fjjgjga/
 * https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/